adityabehre/MAN-327E/README.md

 1. Clone the repository
 2. Open any HTML file in your browser
 3. For video consultations, you'll need to allow camera and microphone access

-## Deployment

-This project can be hosted on any static web hosting service, such as:
-- GitHub Pages
-- Netlify
-- Vercel
-- Firebase Hosting